Falun Gong: Falun Gong's response to the persecution

 Falun Gong software developers in the United States are also responsible for the creation of several popular censorship-circumvention tools employed by internet users in China.

 Falun Gong practitioners outside China have filed dozens of lawsuits against Jiang Zemin, Luo Gan, Bo Xilai, and other Chinese officials alleging genocide and crimes against humanity.
 According to International Advocates for Justice, Falun Gong has filed the largest number of human rights lawsuits in the 21st century and the charges are among the most severe international crimes defined by international criminal laws.
 As of 2006, 54 civil and criminal lawsuits were under way in 33 countries.
 In many instances, courts have refused to adjudicate the cases on the grounds of sovereign immunity.
 In late 2009, however, separate courts in Spain and Argentina indicted Jiang and Luo on charges of "crimes of humanity" and genocide, and asked for their arrest—the ruling is acknowledged to be largely symbolic and unlikely to be carried out.
 The court in Spain also indicted Bo Xilai, Jia Qinglin and Wu Guanzheng.

 Falun Gong practitioners and their supporters also filed a lawsuit in May 2011 against the technology company Cisco Systems, alleging that the company helped design and implement a surveillance system for the Chinese government to suppress Falun Gong.
 Cisco denied customizing their technology for this purpose.
 The United States District Court for the Northern District of California dismissed the lawsuit in September 2014.
 In July 2023, the United States Court of Appeals for the Ninth Circuit reversed and ruled the lawsuit may proceed to trial.
-Cisco filed an appeal with the U.S. Supreme Court in January 2025.
+In June 2026, the Supreme Court of the United States dismissed the lawsuit.

 Sociologist Andrew Junker described Falun Gong's nonviolent resistance to the persecution as the "most well-organized and tenacious grassroots Chinese protest movement ever to challenge the CCP".
 He argued that Falun Gong's more effective and enduring mobilization, compared to the pro-democracy movement (minyun), is due in part to its decentralized organizational structure and emphasis on individual initiative.